gvwilson/thirdbit/_posts/2006/2006-11-05-drproject-internals-tickets-again.md

 Things like this are why I'm sceptical about the most extreme interpretations of <a href="http://www.extremeprogramming.org/">Extreme Programming</a>.
 "Don't design it 'til you need it" is great if changes don't have long-range ripple effects, but in my experience, the harder the problem, the more likely it is to send shock waves through the whole system.
 <h2>Tags</h2>
 Here's another example.
-Over the summer, Apple Viriyakattiyaporn added tagging to <a href="http://www.drproject.org">DrProject</a>, so that keywords can be attached to wiki pages, tickets, email messages, and just about everything else.
+Over the summer, Apple Viriyakattiyaporn added tagging to DrProject, so that keywords can be attached to wiki pages, tickets, email messages, and just about everything else.
 She had two independent decisions to make: how to store the tag values, and how to index them.
 Options for storing the tag values were:
 <ol>
 	<li>Store each tag separately, one per database record.</li>
 	<li>Store all the tags together in a delimited list (e.g., <code>"bug fix|concurrency|GUI"</code>) in a single record.</li>